kadolor/wvs/README.md

 35.6895,139.6917
 ```

-WVS can convert these coordinates to the following image:
+WVS can convert these coordinates into an image of the hiking trail.

 ![2d_3de](/images/dimension.png)